ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Errors are propagated immediately
 ### Side effects occur for each subscription

-When a [RACSignal][] is subscribed to, its subscribe block will be called once for each new subscription.
-This means that side effects inside a [RACSignal][] subscribe block will happen as many times as subscriptions to the signal itself.
+Each new subscription to a [RACSignal][] will trigger its side effects.
+This means that any side effects will happen as many times as subscriptions to the signal itself.

 Consider this example:
 ```objc